Sunday, July 24

 - The water temperature is kept at a consistent 82 degrees.

-- All scratches should be made at the check-in table.
+- All scratches should be made at the official’s table.

-- There is an additional lap pool with 3 lanes that is designated for warm up/cool down during the meet.
+- There is an additional lap pool with 3 lanes that is designated for warm up/cool down.

-- Events may be combined or moved depending on registered athletes.
+- Events may be combined or moved depending on registered number of athletes.

 Swimming Order of Events